costanzimartina/Fintech_project/README.md

 ### We met the second time all the team on 2/12/2019
 We discuss about the next steps and we decide together the index of our report and then we started to write it.
-Vittorio and I (Martina) will focus more on the coding part and Sharlyn, Mirko and Paula will focus more on the report.
-But every one knows what's going on and everyone gives his or her contribution to both parts.
+Vittorio and I (Martina) will focus more on the coding part and Sharlyn,Mirko and Paula will focus more on the report.
+But every one knows what's going on and everyone gives his or her contribution to both parts, and I will try to coordinate everything at my best.

-### We sent an e-mail to Benedetta to inform her about our progress 2/12/2019
+### I sent an e-mail to Benedetta to inform her about our progress 2/12/2019

-### first smart contract 2/12/2019
+### First smart contract 2/12/2019
 The code inside Insurance.txt is the first raw version of the Police Report.
 The contract contains information such as:
   - first vehicle
   - second vehicle